Fuyukai/pg-purepy/docs/api-midlevel.rst

 Error handling
 --------------

-The underlying low-level client reports server-side errors as :class:`.ErrorResponse` instances, but the mid-level connection objects will turn these into proper exceptions in the query functions.
+The underlying low-level client reports server-side errors as :class:`.ErrorOrNoticeResponse` instances, but the mid-level connection objects will turn these into proper exceptions in the query functions.

-All exceptions raised from ErrorResponses inherit from :class:`.DatabaseError`.
+All exceptions raised from ErrorResponses inherit from :class:`.BaseDatabaseError`.

-.. autoexception:: pg_purepy.BaseDatabaseError
+.. autoexception:: pg_purepy.messages.BaseDatabaseError

 However, you shouldn't catch this exception as the client differentiates these into two subtypes - recoverable errors via :class:`.RecoverableDatabaseError`, and unrecoverable errors via :class:`.UnrecoverableDatabaseError`.
 A general rule is that you should *only* catch the recoverable variant.

-.. autoexception:: pg_purepy.RecoverableDatabaseError
+.. autoexception:: pg_purepy.messages.RecoverableDatabaseError

-.. autoexception:: pg_purepy.UnrecoverableDatabaseError
+.. autoexception:: pg_purepy.messages.UnrecoverableDatabaseError

 Transaction Helpers
 -------------------